 The skin becomes oily when the sebaceous glands produce excess sebum—the natural oil that lubricates the skin and protects it from environmental factors.

-Many factors may cause the overproduction of sebum.
+Many factors can cause the overproduction of sebum.

-• Genetics.
+- Genetics.
 Large or overactive sebaceous glands can run in the family.
-If your parents or grandparents had oily skin, this hereditary trait might have been passed down to you.
+If parents or grandparents have oily skin, they can pass down this hereditary trait.
 The condition can’t be cured, but you can manage it with proper skin care.

-• Wrong skincare products.
+- Inadequate skincare products.
 Attempting to improve the skin’s condition sometimes results in the opposite effect.
-People with oily skin tend to cleanse more often, causing a disbalance in the skin’s moisture levels.
+People with oily skin tend to cleanse more often, causing a imbalance in the skin’s moisture levels.
 As a result, the sebaceous glands go into overdrive and produce more oils to protect the skin.
-You can also trigger the overproduction of oil with harsh or inappropriate skincare products.
-Cleansers with alcohols, sulfites, and astringents strip away the skin’s necessary natural oils, while moisturizers with rich plant butter (e.g., cocoa or jojoba) could cause clogged pores.
+Harsh or inappropriate skincare products can also trigger the overproduction of oil.
+Cleansers with alcohols, sulfites, and astringents strip away the skin’s necessary natural oils, while moisturizers with rich plant butter (e.g., cocoa or jojoba) can cause clogged pores.

-• Heat and humidity.
+- Heat and humidity.
 Environmental factors greatly affect our skin.
-People with dry skin may experience oily skin in the summer due to hot and humid climates.
+People with dry skin may experience oily skin in hot and humid climates.
 Saunas, hot baths, and hot showers quickly remove the skin’s natural oils, causing the sebaceous glands to produce excessive amounts of sebum.

-• Lack of moisture.
+- Lack of moisture.
 The problem with oily skin is excess grease on its surface.
-However, at the same time, the skin’s lower layers may suffer from dehydration caused by a low water intake or the lack of moisturizer.
-If the skin is dehydrated, the sebaceous glands produce more sebum to make up for the disbalance in moisture levels.
-Therefore, dehydration perpetuates the oily skin cycle.
+However, at the same time, the skin’s deeper layers may suffer from dehydration caused by a low water intake or the lack of moisturizer.
+If the skin is dehydrated, the sebaceous glands produce more sebum to make up for the imbalance in moisture levels.

 Note: Learn more about how stress affects the skin and how to lower stress levels to achieve vibrant skin.

-If you have oily skin or other skin issues due to elevated cortisol levels or a general hormonal imbalance, check out our tips on how to lower cortisol levels naturally.
+If you have oily skin or other skin issues due to elevated cortisol levels, check out our tips on how to lower cortisol levels naturally.

-The causes behind oily skin are complex and unique to every individual, which is why there is no universal cure for oily skin.
+The causes behind oily skin are complex and unique to every individual, which is why there is no universal cure.
 However, whether your oily skin is a permanent or temporary condition, it should be treatable.

-The treatment of oily skin requires a holistic approach, which typically involves changes in lifestyle habits and the introduction of an appropriate skincare routine.
+The treatment requires a holistic approach, which typically involves changes in lifestyle habits and an appropriate skincare routine.

 1. Use Mild Cleansers